openshift/enhancements/enhancements/installer/bootstrapping-clusters-with-capi-providers.md

     - Certificates are generated and injected in the server, and the client certs in the api-server webhook configuration.
 - For each process that the local control plane manages, a health check (ping to `/healthz`) is required to pass; similarly how, when running in a Deployment, a health probe is configured.
   - The health check is only ran once, once OK, the process can continue.

+The [envtest APIs][envtestAPI] are a thin layer on top of running binaries and setting up flags or variables.
+The logic could be eventually moved into the installer, if warranted.

 #### Manifests